The UndoScope

 }

-object, which will commit the changes to the undo system.
+is disposed, the changes are committed to the undo stack.